Smeyke/basic-template/readme.md

 Hello there.

-This is my basic template to start projects.
+This is my basic template to start a simple webproject with HTML/CSS/JS.

-I work with sass and have my .sass files scructured like this:
+This repo works with Sass and is structured like this:

 ```
 file/